alphaX86/nlp-demo/README.md

-# Sentiment Text analysis using BERT
+# Sentiment Text analysis
-This project is all about demonstration on Sentiment Text analysis using BERT and Tensorflow
+This project is all about demonstration on Sentiment Text analysis using Tensorflow

 **TBD soon**